SathyaHamsiniP/placement-portal-application/README.md

-# Placement Coordination System (Flask Implementation)
+# Placement Workflow Coordination System (Flask, SQLAlchemy)

 ## Project Motivation

-Campus recruitment workflows involve multiple approval layers, eligibility filtering, and structured communication between students and recruiters.
-This project implements a lightweight placement coordination system that models these interactions through role-specific dashboards and controlled application pipelines.
+Campus recruitment workflows involve multi-stage approvals, eligibility filtering, and structured coordination between administrators, recruiters, and students.

+This project implements a role-based workflow coordination system that models these interactions through controlled application pipelines, approval gates, and recruiter-side analytics dashboards.
+The system simulates a simplified applicant-tracking and placement-drive management platform rather than a basic job-posting portal.

 The system was designed to simulate a simplified recruiter-side applicant tracking workflow rather than a basic job-posting portal.